wasimj/blacksquarefoundation.com/content/blog/react-synergising-reasoning-and-acting-in-language-models.md

 ## Summary

+A unique feature of human intelligence is the ability to seamlessly combine task-oriented actions with verbal reasoning, which has been theorized to play an important role in human cognition for enabling self-regulation or strategization and maintaining a working memory.
+However, current language models are limited to either reasoning or acting, and cannot combine the two.

 ReAct is a paradigm proposed to combine reasoning and acting with language models for solving diverse tasks like question answering, fact checking, and interactive decision making.

 ## In Depth